Wednesday, 28 October 2015

 Obstacles

--Bob is forced to Lie to Helen, he faces off against a robot, which after a few years is a struggle.
+-Bob is forced to Lie to Helen, he faces off against a

 First Culmination